 How to Prove Texas Residency

 If you’re from Texas and want to apply to a Texas medical school, you need to be able to prove that you live in Texas.
-You must have graduated from a Texas high school and must establish domicile for yourself or your parents.
+There are two options for this.
+You must have graduated from a Texas high school or must establish domicile for yourself or your parents.

 Texas High School Graduation: